ughe/ServeWPM/README.md

     -t servewpm .
 ```

+N.B.: The `Dockerfile` pulls the latest files from the `OpenWPM` git repo, and it can be modified to use a tagged release `curl -L https://github.com/citp/OpenWPM/archive/v0.8.0.zip -o OpenWPM.zip` etc... if needed.

 ## Running the docker container
 This deploys the Jupyter notebook to Port 80.
 Also opens port 8000 for the optional Django server.
 The `-d` flag can be added to run the docker container in the background.
 ```bash